A female student in the University library

 What jobs can you get with an English literature degree?

 English literature graduates can be found in numerous sectors, filling a variety of roles - from journalist to teacher, marketing manager to legal advisor.
-Find out more about how versatile this degree really is.
+Find out more about careers for English literature graduates.

 student carrying stack of books